CÖSM50: Qualified Internship in Asian Studies

 However, If you want to do your internship with short notice, you apply like this:

 - Contact the host institution and negotiate an internship agreement.
-Our approval of your host institution will depend on whether they are able to provide you with opportunities to apply your academic Asia knowledge during the internship.
-See the the CÖSM50 course syllabus for what is required and use the internship agreement (word document) to set up the agreement with the host institution.
+Our approval of your host institution will depend on whether they can provide you with opportunities to apply your academic Asia knowledge during the internship.
+See the CÖSM50 course syllabus for what is required and use the internship agreement (word document) to set up the agreement with the host institution.

-- Once Paul has approved the text in the agreement you and the host institution sign the agreement and you then send the signed agreement to Paul so that she can sign it as well and the agreement can be registered in the Lund University registry system.
+- Once the text in the agreement has been approved, you and the host institution sign the agreement and you then send the signed agreement to the course director so that he can sign it as well and the agreement can be registered in the Lund University registry system.

 Please note that it is not possible to do the internship over the summer.